Infiltration and inflow investigation, smoke/dye testing, rehab selection, and emergency bypass logic

 Rehab selection logic

-Choose rehabilitation based on the defect, not on the newest tool.
-Grouting can seal leaking joints or small defects but does not restore a badly broken pipe.
-Cured-in-place pipe (CIPP) can create a new liner inside the host pipe, but service laterals must be reopened and the host pipe must be suitable for lining.
+Choose rehabilitation by the defect, not the newest tool.
+Grouting seals leaking joints or small defects but does not restore a broken pipe.
+Cured-in-place pipe (CIPP) forms a new liner inside the host pipe, but laterals must be reopened (usually by a robotic cutter) and the host must be suitable for lining.
+Sliplining inserts a smaller pipe and reduces diameter, so verify hydraulic capacity first.
+Pipe bursting replaces a deteriorated line with new pipe while fracturing the old one outward, but nearby utilities, laterals, and ground movement must be checked.

 ConditionLikely rehab familyWatch point